jordanalexandermeyer/product/spec/pages/offering_page/auction/features/auction_information.md

 #### **Issuer**

-- Description: This is the creator of the auction and issuer of debt
+- Description: This is the issuer of the product
-- Value: image and name of org
+- Value: image and name of org and product name as subline
+  - Ex:
-  - Ex: 🦄 Uniswap
+    - Above: 🦄 Uniswap
+    - Below: UNISWAP CONVERT 24AUG2022 USDC

 #### Status